 Free Four Star Uneviscerated Fish Recall Lawsuit Evaluation: If you or a loved one has been severely sickened after consuming Noya Brand Boyal Dry Fish included in this recall, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against Four Star Import & Distribution and we can help.
+You may be entitled to compensation by filing a lawsuit against Four Star Import & Distribution and we can help.

 What’s the problem?